ffrankies/RNN-Research-Journal/README.md

 *   May have figured out why error wasn't going down when using training suite:
     I changed the number of examples used to 20, but left patience at 100000.
+*   Installed the remote-sync plugin for atom, now code gets transferred to EOS automatically on save.
+*   After training for 9 epochs, the Vanilla RNN failed after a "segmentation fault (core dumped) error".
+Last log entry was on Jan 27, alerting that the model has trained on 10,000,000 examples.
+Started a new run to see if the error will be replicated.
+*   Ran a gradient descent test on 20 examples, trying to get the loss to go to
+    0. After running for 1000 epochs, the loss only decreased from 8.98 to 7.02.
+This is less than the decrease on the full dataset of ~1,000,000 examples in 8 epochs (from 5.38 to 4.98).
+NOTE: the first value in both of these cases was calculated after the first epoch was done training.

 ---